EagerLogic/Cubee/README.md

 Cubee
 =====

 Cubee is an UI Library based on GWT.
-The goal of this project is to create a very fancy UI Library which eliminates the need of CSS designing, and very easy to animate using Timeline animations.
+The goal of this project is to create an UI library which can be used to create desktop like applications inside the browser using a desktop (JavaFX) like API.

+This library contains API-s to easily implement custom components, use data binding, timeline animations and animateable css free styling.